 It is important that you meet with your Neighbourhood Officer in your home.

-Hume and Neighbourhood Services started block meetings to give our customers and us the chance to share information and bring up any issues that are affecting your block or the area around it.
+Hume and Neighbourhood Services started block meetings to give our customers the chance to share information and bring up any issues that are affecting your block or the area around it.

 We encourage you to come along, as your opinion is important to us and will help us work together to create a happy and safe community.